ysangkok/python-bitcoinlib/README.md

 - [libbitcoinconsensus](https://github.com/bitcoin/bitcoin/blob/master/doc/shared-libraries.md) (optional, for consensus-compatible script verification)
 - [openssl](https://github.com/openssl/openssl) (optional, only for historical signatures verification)

-The RPC interface, `bitcointx.rpc`, is designed to work with Bitcoin Core v0.16.0.
-Older versions may work but there do exist some incompatibilities.

 ## Structure

 Everything consensus critical is found in the modules under bitcointx.core.
 This